msadeqsirjani/machine_learning_hands_on/README.md

 The following are the tools covered in the Complete Machine Learning Package.
 They are popular tools that most machine learning engineers and data scientists need in one way or another and day to day.

-* [Python](https://www.python.org) is a high-level programming language that is popular in the data community.
+* [Python](https://www.python.org) is a high-level programming language prevalent in the data community.
 With the rapid growth of the libraries and frameworks, this is the correct programming language for ML.

 * [NumPy](https://numpy.org) is a scientific computing tool for array or matrix operations.